Azq2/cnijfilter-arm-build/README.md

 In most cases full package is not necessary.
 For CUPS working we need only CUPS filters.

 Backends for usb or net already presents in CUPS.

+# Where i can download already builded .deb's?
+Nowhere.
+Build it by yourself. :)